Christian's Church, Copenhagen: Interior

 The unusual interior of Christian's Church is reminiscent of a theatre.
 In addition to the benches on either side of the nave, three tiers of galleries complete with boxes rise the full height of the building on the northern, western and southern sides.
 They are all arranged to provide the congregation with an excellent view of the podium on the eastern side, which is reminiscent of a stage.
 It is dominated by the tall slender altarpiece, which consists not only of the altar table but also of the pulpit above it, and the organ at the very top.
 The ornate entrance, topped by the royal box, is opposite the altar and under the tower on the western side.

 The organ stands in the integrated altarpiece above a clock face in the medieval tradition.
 The original instrument was built in 1759 by the leading authority of the day, Hartvig Jochum Müller.
 In 1917, I. Starup built a new pneumatic instrument on Müllers facade, and in 1976 the church acquired today's organ designed by P.-G. Andersen.

 The crypt

 The church also has a large crypt covering the full area of the nave above.
 Divided into 48 burial chapels, it has been used for burials ever since the church's consecration in 1759 and is still in use today.
-The grave of Danish historian Peter Frederik Suhm is located there, alongside the graves of his wife and son.
+The grave of Danish historian Peter Frederik Suhm is located there, alongside the graves of Karen Angell Suhm and their son, Ulrik.
 The rock and roll guitarist Link Wray was buried there in 2005.